Last updated on 11 September 2022

-If you want to add a really cool effect to your videos, then you may want to know how to speed up in DaVinci Resolve.
+If you want to add cool effects to your videos, you may want to know how to speed up in DaVinci Resolve.

 The method is quite simple, and after you have your footage in place, there are only a few buttons you need to press.

-Let’s go ahead and look at the easiest method you can use in order to speed up footage with this DaVinci Resolve tutorial.
+Let’s go ahead and look at the easiest method you can use to speed up footage with this DaVinci Resolve tutorial.

 800+ DaVinci Resolve Animated Elements 6K & 4K